 Range: 30 feet

 You attempt to interrupt a creature in the process of casting a spell that is not this spell.
 Make a spellcasting ability check contested by the spellcasting ability check of the target.
 If you cast this spell using a spell slot higher than the triggering spell, you gain a +1 bonus to your check for each level this spell exceeds the triggering spell.
+If you cast this spell using a spell slot lower than the triggering spell, you gain a -1 penalty to your check for each level the triggering spell exceeds this spell.
 If you succeed, the creature’s spell fails and has no effect, and the target creature takes 1d6 psychic damage.

 If you roll a 20 on the d20 for your spellcasting ability check to negate a spell that targets only one creature (not an area), and the total of your check would exceed the total of the target creature’s check, you can instead cause the spell to be reflected back on that creature, using the slot level, spell save DC, attack bonus, and spellcasting ability of the caster.